 You’ll want to avoid relying on the sale of your buyer’s current property to enable the purchase of yours.
-This reason for your home sale to fall through in New Jersey can be avoided.
-What you can do about it is to limit your dealings to buyers who have
+This reason for your home sale to fall through in Mercer County can be avoided.
+What you can do about it is to limit your dealings to buyers who

-already sold their home, or in some other way have proven to you that they are ready now for serious negotiations.
+have already sold their home, or in some other ways have proven to you that they are ready now for serious negotiations.
 It’s also wise to remove anything that’s not available as a deal sweetener, to avoid a buyer becoming attached.

 We research the details of your home and start crafting a great offer for you.

 We present you with a fair cash offer with no obligation and no fees.